AlanSorrill/ChestXAI/README.md

 Step 3) Run "npm install" in the root directory of this repo

-Step 4) Open the root directory with VSCode https://code.visualstudio.com/download
+Step 4) Open the project folder with VSCode https://code.visualstudio.com/download

 Step 5) Open the run & debug tab from the left icon bar